-- To train the students thoroughly in Mathematical concepts of ordinary differential equations and their applications in electrical circuits, deflection of beams, whirling of shafts. - To prepare students for lifelong learning and successful careers using mathematical concepts of differential and Integral calculus, ordinary and partial differential equations. - To develop the skill pertinent to the practice of the concepts including the students abilities to formulate the problems, to think creatively and to synthesize information.
+- To train the students thoroughly in Mathematical concepts of ordinary differential equations and their applications. - To prepare students for lifelong learning and successful careers using mathematical concepts of differential and Integral calculus, ordinary differential equations and vector calculus. - To develop the skill pertinent to the practice of the mathematical concepts including the students abilities to formulate and modeling the problems, to think creatively and to synthesize information.